nachordo/chat-api/README.md

 ## Text sentiment analysis

-Usin NLP we can infere the sentiment of a certain text.
-With the library `NLTK` I built some functions to obtain how positive, negative or neutral is each text message.
-This is used to compute the mean, median and dispertion of all the text messages in a chat, or all the ones sent by an user.
+Using NLP we can infer the sentiment of a certain text.
+With the library `NLTK` I built some functions to obtain how positive, negative or neutral each text message is.
+This is used to compute the mean, median and dispersion of all the text messages in a chat, or all the ones sent by an user.
 The results can be retrieved using the API.

-Additionally I computed the similarity between chat rooms and users using the "distance" between the normalized word count verctors (without stop words).
-This could be useful, for example, if we want to get in the same job team workers with that are similar.
+Additionally I computed the similarity between chat rooms and users using the "distance" between the normalized word count vectors (without stop words).
+This could be useful, for example, if we want to get in the same job team workers that are similar.

 ## Final thoughts

-There are many ways to improve this project, but I hav shown here many of the possibilities that these tools have.
-I could have a more complete MySQL database (e.g. having datetime info about each message, lable administrators for each chat room, etc), but these are secondary and cosmetic, so I focused on other functions.
-The examples that I'm using fo not have many datapoints, so for bigger databases I could add inputs to skip some information in the json results.
-Of course there are many plots that can be done using the information from the sentiment analysis and distances between users, but in this weekend project I showed only a few posibilities.
+There are many ways to improve this project, but I have shown here many of the possibilities that these tools have.
+I could have a more complete MySQL database (e.g. having datetime info about each message, label administrators for each chat room, etc), but these are secondary and cosmetic, so I focused on other functions.
+The examples that I'm using do not have many data points, so for bigger databases I could add inputs to skip some information in the json results.
+Of course there are many plots that can be done using the information from the sentiment analysis and distances between users, but in this weekend project I showed only a few possibilities.